Your customers want to see expected delivery dates at checkout. Without them, you’re likely losing sales.

 Perhaps your customer wants their child’s birthday cake to arrive the morning of the big 5th birthday puppy party.
 Because tasty treats, meat, and other perishable items run the risk of melting or spoiling on the doorstep, it’s important that your customers can be there to accept any items that risk deterioration.

 Flowers and cupcakes are not as special the day after your gift recipient’s birthday.
 Be a part of your customer’s special occasion by allowing them to give that perfect gift at the most ideal moment.

 It’s no fun to order a big ticket item only to have the neighborhood thief make off with it instead.
 After all, not everybody has the skills to install a glitter bomb to teach would-be thieves a valuable lesson in this social contract.

 Best of all, allowing customers to choose a delivery date and time increases conversion rates.
-If your customer has to choose between a retailer with a 2-day delivery window and a retailer who can promise to get the giant cthulhu plush to their beloved by February 14th, then that decision is a no-brainer.
+If your customer has to choose between a retailer with a 2-day delivery window and a retailer who can promise to get the giant cthulhu plush to their beloved before a holiday, anniversary or birthday, then that decision is a no-brainer.

-How to Implement Date & Time Based eCommerce Delivery with ShipperHQ
+How to Show Expected Delivery Dates with ShipperHQ

 Set Lead Times